oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 }
 ```

 This code uses Auth0's JWT verifier for Java.
 Auth0 [has good docs on JWT verification](https://auth0.com/docs/secure/tokens/json-web-tokens/validate-json-web-tokens).
-If a valid JWT is found and decoded, it is saved in a request attribute and the request is allowed to continue.
+If a valid JWT is found and decoded, it is saved in a request attribute, and the request is allowed to continue.

 Give it a try.
 Start the project.